 How to add individual cover images in a form

-ℹ️ Individual cover images are currently supported only in one‑question‑at‑a‑time (1QAT) forms.
+⚠️ Individual cover images are only supported in 1QAT forms.

 Adding individual cover images per question works with side layouts (Right, Left, Full right, Full left) where the cover image appears on the side next to each question.

-With Top and Center layouts, the cover image only appears once at the beginning of the form.
+With Top and Center layouts, the cover image only appears once at the beginning of the form, so it's not applicable.

 Step 1: Choose how cover images appear in your form

-Top and center layouts display the cover image only on the first step of the form.
+Top and center layouts display the cover image only on the first step of the form – so setting individual images per page is not applicable with this layout,

 Side layouts display the cover image next to each question, on every step.